 The sandwich came with a pickle spear (why do all deli sandwiches include a dill pickle spear?) and a bag of kettle potato chips.
 All sandwiches are priced at $7.25 and I ordered a drink to go with my sandwich.
 My lunch total was only $9.38.

 Preparation of my order only took a little over five minutes, just enough time for me to connect to the free Wi-Fi that they provide.
-Sandwich was served in a traditional paper lined plastic basket of the kind you find in most delis.
+My sandwich was served in a traditional paper lined plastic basket of the kind you find in most delis.
 However, this sandwich took up most of the space in the tray — it was huge.

 Love at First Bite